Animadversio/Animadversio.github.io/_academic_notes/Some Statistical Computation on Sphere.md

 ## Define the Mean of Points

-**Problem**:
+**Problem**: Given a set of points on a sphere, compute their mean.

-**Note**: that circularity happens in the parameter space (intrinsic corrdinate of the manifold), but not in the embedded space!
+**Note**: that circularity happens in the parameter space (intrinsic coordinate of the manifold), but not in the embedded space!
 So many work could be done easier by resorting to the extrinsic coordinates.

 Check this repo for different method to generate points on a sphere and compare.

  https://github.com/gradywright/spherepts

 ## Fit a Distribution of Sphere

 **Problem**: Given a set of sample points $z_i$ on the sphere, fit a distribution defined on sphere as the model of data.